Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-08-stixfreeutility.md

 ---
 This page is currently being built out; not all content is complete

-Stix is a youtuber and optimizer(over 1yr+).
+Stix is a YouTuber and optimizer (over 1yr+).
 All information regarding the free utility comes as of June 3rd, 2025; information is bound to change as he updates his tools.
 <!--more-->
 [Youtube Video Summary](https://www.youtube.com/watch?v=LRijhBlQDG4)